Ibrashoukry/tp/docs/UserGuide.md

 **Notes**

-- Use the `list` command to find the correct index first.
+- Use the `list` or `list /t TYPE` command to find the correct index first.

 ---